chris2511/xca/doc/rst/certificates.rst

     in a format used by apache or the X509 patch for OpenSSH.
   - **PEM cert + PKCS8 key:** concatenation of the
     private key in PKCS#8 format and certificate.
+  - **vCalendar (*.ics)** expiry notifications for all selected certificates to be imported into your favorite calendar app.
+  - **CA vCalendar (*.ics)** expiry notifications for the CA certificate, valid, issued cdrtificates and the latest CRL.

 - **Token:** Store certificate on the Security token containing the private key.
 - **Other token:** Store certificate on any Security token.